sileshn/ManjaroWSL2/README.md

 ## Important information
 ManjaroWSL uses the testing branch by default.
 Please follow [this](https://wiki.manjaro.org/index.php/Switching_Branches) guide if you want to switch to another branch.
 I personally use the unstable branch and have not run into any issues so far.

+ManjaroWSL includes a wsl.conf file which only has [section headers](https://i.postimg.cc/MZ4DC1Fw/Screenshot-2022-02-02-071533.png).
+Users can use this file to configure the distro to their liking.
+You can read more about wsl.conf and its configuration settings [here](https://docs.microsoft.com/en-us/windows/wsl/wsl-config).
 ## Requirements
 * For x64 systems: Version 1903 or higher, with Build 18362 or higher.
 * For ARM64 systems: Version 2004 or higher, with Build 19041 or higher.